plow-technologies/onping-templates/arduino_mqtt_project/README.md

 <h1> Features </h1>

 The Pulse is a small device that supports remote reading and writing of io lines over mqtt.
-It does this by sending Json messages as an mqtt client that can connect to a broker on your network (mosquitto broker for example).
+It hosts an mqtt client that can connect to a broker on your network (mosquitto broker for example).
 The Pulse client looks for Json messages corresponding to certain io pin names and their values and writes those values in real time.
-The Pulse also publishes information related to all pin values when a line changes, or when prompted.
+The Pulse also publishes information in a Json message related to all pin values when a line changes, or when prompted.
 Any other mqtt client can directly read and write the io lines of the Pulse.
 This establishes a remote control loop.

 While designed using the Pulse, the firmware is compatible with any arduino board that supports a network connection.
-Look to **Fitting the firmware to a different Arduino board** in this README for more details.
+See **Fitting the firmware to a different Arduino board** in this README for more details.
 If you aren't too afraid of jumping into the firmware, there is also support for configuring the boards "virtual pins", which allows you to change the functionality of the firmware when the Pulse receives a "virtual PWM" over mqtt.

 Full feature list
 * Reading and writing digital io lines over mqtt
 * Reading analog input lines over mqtt
+* Writing PWM lines over mqtt
 * mqtt connection comm status
 * writing of (firmware configurable) default values in the event of comm failure
 * virtual pins that act as firmware parameters
 * firmware watchdog
 * generalizable pin structure for any arduino board

+Quick links
+* Pulse pinouts & default configurations
+* 32u4 datasheet
+* ethernet featherwing datasheet
+* airlift WiFi datasheet

 <h2> Quick Configuration </h2>